mocher72/mocher72.github.io/pythonenv.md

 console command eza in place of ll
 Open Windows Terminal, if not installed then install it from windows store.

-wsl should be already installed if on windows 11. list the online distros you can install wsl --list --online then install the latest Ubuntu wsl --install -d Ubuntu-24.04
-This will then go through the installation process.
 Install Visual Studio Code from the Microsoft Store now to install some stuff in wsl.
 In Terminal open an Ubuntu shell